FlineDev/BartyCrouch/README.md

 #### Sort by Keys (aka `-s`, `--sort-by-keys`) <small>*optional*</small>

-If you want the order of translations in your resulting `Localizable.strings` file to be **alphabetically sorted** instead of historically just use the option `-s`.
+If you want the order of translations in your resulting `Localizable.strings` file to be **alphabetically sorted** by their keys (instead of simply adding new keys to the end) just use the option `-s`.

 Example: